XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-flow.md

 To create a new agent, create a class that inherits from `XiansAi.Flow.FlowBase`.

 !!! note "Tip"
     This example demonstrates a simple agent.
-In later sections, we'll explore more complex agents using `Agents` and `Instructions`.
+In later sections, we'll explore more complex agents using `Agents` and `Knowledge`.

 `SimpleAgent.cs >`